NicolasChagnet/formula1/README.md

 #### -- Project Status: [ On-Hold ]

 ## Project Intro/Objective
 This project contains a dashboard analysing data of Formula 1 races from 1950 and up.
+A demo is available on Render [here](https://formula1-dashboard-65yi.onrender.com/).

 <!--
 ### Collaborators